Build Introduction

 When in town you can visit the Alchemist to craft helpful elixirs which will provide a special effect and increase your experience gain.
 Crafting has been simplified as of Patch 1.4.0, and there are fewer specific flowers to harvest; instead, almost all herbs in the world drop as Bundled Herbs, allowing you to craft the elixirs you want.
 Some elixirs cannot be crafted and can only drop from things like Helltide or Nightmare Dungeons.

-For this build, we recommend Elixir of Advantage for the increased attack speed so we can continue to spam
+For this build, we recommend Elixir of Resourcefulness for the increased Fury so we can further increase the bonus from

-For a comprehensive look at what’s new in Season 8, please check out our Season Hub
+For a comprehensive look at what’s new in Season 9, please check out our Season Hub.

 Here is a quick list of the changes this season that are relevant to this build: